-Prerequisite: One 200-level PSYC course
+Prerequisite: One 200-level PSYC course or Tier II CCSS course

 PSYC 360 Psychological Testing

 Studies theoretical and applied aspects of psychological testing.
 Examines standardized tests of ability and personality, business and industrial testing, and personnel selection.
 Mastery of course material will be demonstrated by administration, interpretation, and writing of psychological reports.